 There are, however, various rules you will need to adhere to during the signing.
 To ensure you don’t invalidate a will, read on to learn who can be a witness when executing a will.

 Who Should be a Witness During a Signing?

 You might be surprised to learn that the laws regarding witnesses are rather relaxed.
 However, witnesses should be chosen to prove a will has been effectively executed; otherwise, it could make it easier for others to contest a will.
 For this reason, you should choose witnesses who are:

-For example, you could ask a friend, neighbour or colleague to sign a will, if you do not plan to include them as a beneficiary.
-It is also possible to ask a GP to be a witness, especially if you are an elder, are suffering from an illness or are taking medication.
+For example, you could ask a friend, neighbour or colleague to sign a will.
+However, only if you do not plan to include them as a beneficiary.
+It is also possible to ask a GP to be a witness.
+That’s especially true if you are an elder, are suffering from an illness or are taking medication.
 By doing so, this could prevent others from stating you were not sound of mind when signing the document and could provide fewer grounds for contesting a will.

 Also, it is beneficial to choose a witness who is your age or younger, which will ensure they are alive should you pass away, so they can state they watched the signing of a will.

-It is also important to note that a witness does not need to read your will.
+It is also important to note that a witness doesn’t need to read your will.
 In essence, they merely need to be a witness to a will signing.